Opinion: Keir Starmer’s tough new approach can’t come a minute too soon

 A man in the group fired back: “They must be doing something right because people are still voting for them and they’re a lot more points ahead of Labour [in the opinion polls].”

 Starmer’s chat for more than an hour was a cold reality check as he went on the road for the first time after spending his first 15 months as Labour leader in a pandemic.
 Several of the voters had not even heard of him.
 Some remained wary of Labour after hearing his pitch.
-One woman described it as “all pie in the sky”, saying Starmer was “very charming but very naïve.”
+One woman described it as “all pie in the sky”, saying Starmer was “very charming but very naive”.

 The session left the Labour leader in no doubt about the daunting task ahead to regain voters’ trust.
 But there was a ray of hope: several hands went up when the group was asked if they might vote Labour again.